Becoming a parent and having a child is a massive change in anyone’s life.

 Address the Root Cause

-Once you’ve discovered what led to your feelings of regret, address it and work to make it better.
+Once you’ve discovered your regret, address it and work to improve it.

-For example, if you are scared of independence moving forward in life, give yourself some time once your baby has gone to bed.
+For example, if you are scared of independence moving forward, give yourself some time once your baby has gone to bed.

 Treat yourself and make the fear of dependence less critical in your mind.